The Age Factors in Diagnosing Autism: A Comprehensive Guide

 Early Signs and Markers of ASD

 Comprehending the interplay between genetic and environmental factors that contribute to the condition is crucial.
 It is now known that the development of this condition is influenced by the interaction of these factors in real-time.
 This understanding creates the opportunity for diagnosis at a young age and, consequently, timely intervention, which can have a substantial effect on a youngster's capacity to live autonomously as they mature.
-In spite of significant genetic factors, merely a minor proportion of individuals diagnosed with autism prior to five years old are capable of achieving independence in their adult lives, underscoring the significance of timely detection and assistance.
+In spite of significant genetic factors, merely a minor proportion of individuals diagnosed with autism prior to five years old are capable of achieving independence in their adult lives, underscoring the significance of .

 Flowchart illustrating the process of early detection and intervention for developmental disorders